 After the decision

-After the procedure, women do undergo physical and emotional recovery.
-However, physical recovery may include cramping, bleeding, and fatigue while emotional healing may involve feelings of sadness, guilt, and grief.
+After the procedure, women undergo physical and emotional recovery.
+However, physical recovery may include cramping, bleeding, and fatigue, while emotional healing may involve feelings of sadness, guilt, and grief.
 It's important to seek follow-up care and support resources to help manage the physical and emotional impact.

 Partner and Family Support